Assistance for Voters with Disabilities

 Appointments are required for all three options, and service will be available during the early voting period beginning 29 days prior to an election and on Election Day.
-Service appointments can be scheduled between the hours of 7 a.m. to 8 p.m., 7 days a week, and Election Officers will remain onsite to provide assistance if requested.
+Service appointments can be scheduled between the hours of 7 a.m. to 8 p.m., 7 days a week, and Poll Workers will remain onsite to provide assistance if requested.
 Voters who contact us Monday through Thursday will receive service the following day or sooner.
 Requests made on Fridays will receive an appointment for the following Monday or sooner if possible.
 Special accommodations may be arranged for service outside established hours.

 Voters and prospective voters with disabilities may contact the Registration & Elections Division at 888.762.8683 or email firstname.lastname@example.org with any questions or to request assistance, including regarding registering to vote, modifying voter registration, and enrolling in the early voting programs described above.